SeniorApproved.org - Mobility scooters for seniors

 How to choose a mobility scooter

-If you are not certain which mobility scooter fits your needs the best, you should start by looking at the class to which it belongs.
+If you are not certain which mobility scooter fits your needs, start by looking at the class to which it belongs.
 For instance, the class 2 scooters might be used on a sidewalk or indoors, with a maximum speed of 4 mph.
 Even though it might sound strange, the scooter is perceived the same as a pedestrian, which means it might be used anywhere people would talk.
 However, you are not allowed to use them on roads or highways.
 Class 3 scooters, on the other hand, might be used on roads, including highways.
 They have both lights and indicators, with a speed of up to 8 mph.

 Naturally, you will also have to take your needs into account.
 Are you on the market for an indoor or outdoor scooter?
 Do you have any particularities to consider?
 As a general rule, the mobility scooter should be chosen in accordance with your overall health and weight.
 Whether you prefer an adjustable, heavy duty, or extra comfortable version, you should be happy with the final choice.
 Of course, you will also have to consider your budget, as mobility scooters can be quite expensive.